About Libby Levesque

-Elizabeth Virginia Levesque is a multidisciplinary artist living in Philadelphia.
+Libby Levesque is a contemporary artist living in Philadelphia, PA.
 She earned her Bachelor of Fine Arts and Certificate from the Pennsylvania Academy of the Fine Arts in Philadelphia, PA, after receiving an Associate of Applied Arts from Tidewater Community College of Norfolk, VA.

 Education